Bluebells Bluebells

 Everyone is invited to pray individually, in small groups or in church communities over these 100 days beginning on 18 February 2026.

-A collection of prayer resources, bible passages and videos, will be made available on this website to support you in your prayers.
+A collection of prayer resources, bible passages and videos, are being made available on this website to support you in your prayers.
 These will also be shared throughout the 100 days on our diocesan social media channels.

 We’ll also be sharing prayers from churches, chaplaincies and schools across our diocese and there will be an opportunity to share those prayers with us from this autumn.